-1 INTRODUCTION
+INTRODUCTION

-This report by the Horizon Scanning Working Group (HSWG) reviews the arguments for and against implementing Account Number Portability (ANP) in the UK.
+This report presents benefits and costs of implementing Account Number Portability (ANP) in the UK.

-A current account switch service (CASS) was successfully implemented in the UK in 2010.
+A current account switching service (CASS) was successfully implemented in the UK in 2010.
 Despite this industry investment, account switching remains at an annual 1-2%.
-Barclays, Lloyds Banking Group, HSBC and Royal Bank of Scotland provide 77% of personal current accounts and 85% of business accounts in the UK (CMA, 2016).

-Other industry reports have concluded that consumers continue to stick with their existing account providers due to a fear of disruption from the process of moving, a fear of not being able to get the same lending elsewhere, or because they perceive little additional value from competitors' accounts.
-These reports have identified that some consumers would be more likely to switch accounts if Account Number Portability were introduced alongside or instead of today's current account switching, and there remains consumer, regulator and industry interest in promoting general market improvement, competition amongst banks, product differentiation and consumer freedom.
+Barclays, Lloyds Banking Group, HSBC and Royal Bank of Scotland provide 77% of personal current accounts and 85% of business accounts in the UK.
+CMA and other industry reports have concluded that consumers continue to stick with their existing account providers due to a fear of disruption from the process of moving, a fear of not being able to get the same lending elsewhere, or because they perceive little additional value from competitors' accounts.
+These reports have identified that some consumers would be more likely to switch accounts if account number portability were introduced alongside or instead of today's current account switching, and there remains consumer, regulator and industry interest in promoting general market improvement, competition amongst banks, product differentiation and consumer freedom.

-Arguments for and against ANP, as well as excellent research into consumer behaviours and account switching drivers, have previously been presented in earlier papers and reports.
-This paper attempts to draw together those arguments and identify if there is a compelling case for or against ANP.
+Benefits and costs for ANP, as well as excellent research into consumer behaviours and account switching drivers, have previously been presented in earlier papers and report.
+This paper attempts to draw together a summary of those findings and add where possible further detail to provide a balanced view of the case for ANP.